Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

 **Features**

-The application has a single form with three sections, that can be run in a stepwise fashion:
+The application has a single form with three sections that can be run in a stepwise fashion:

 - Step 1: Add Record - Fill out the fields, press the Insert button, and the values are added as a new row in the table.
 - Step 2: Retrieve Records - Click the button to display the rows in the table.
 The list is refreshed when a row is added or updated.